sphereisaiahmin-dev/monkey-tracker/README.md

 - The project uses ES modules in the front-end (`public/app.js`) and CommonJS on the server.
 - Static assets are served from the `public/` directory.
-- `config/app-config.json` and `data/` are ignored by Git so that environment-specific configuration and data files stay local.
+- `config/app-config.json` is ignored by Git so that environment-specific configuration stays local.

 ## Original Asset